sebastienrousseau/dotfiles.github.io/docs/aliases/cd/README.md

 ---
 description: The Change Directory aliases are a collection of aliases that allow you to interact with the `cd` command line tool.
 Cd is a tool which changes the current directory.
 lang: en-GB
-metaTitle: The Change Directory aliases - Dotfiles (UK)
+metaTitle: Change Directory aliases - Dotfiles (UK)
 permalink: /aliases/cd/

 meta: